 Once installed by ACMCC personnel, instruments were turned on with tunings indicated by participants, and sampled ambient air at the station from the 16th to the 19th of November 2018 for the initial intercomparison.
-Fifteen instruments were compared all together during a limited period of 18th Nov 18hrs to 19th Nov 08 hrs.
-The Z-score test illustrates the instrument performances during this period (Figure 2.1), where each instrument was compared to the robust median of the participating instruments.
+Fifteen instruments were compared all together during a limited period of 18th Nov 18 hrs to 19th Nov 08 hrs.
+The Z-score test illustrates the instrument performances during this period, (Figure 2.1) where each instrument was compared to the robust median of the participating instruments.

 Figure 2.1.
 Z-score calculation for each species measured by the ACSM for each instrument that participated in the initial intercomparison campaign (18th Nov 18hrs to 19th Nov 08 hrs).
-The red rectangle highlights the CSIC instrument.
+The red rectangle highlights the EERC instrument.

-The CSIC instrument showed good agreement with the robust median values for each species.
+The EERC instrument showed good agreement with the robust median values for NH4, NO3, and SO4.
+However, the organic species were lower than the median of all instruments with a z-score of -2 (extending pas the acceptable performance).
 However, given the large variability in instrument performance prior to calibration, the median value can be considered as a weak reference for comparison.
-This is illustrated in Figure 2.2 below where the median NR-PM1 + BC mass concentration is compared with the NR-PM1 mass concentration measured from the Fine Dust Aerosol Spectrometer (FIDAS, Palas ®) and the Tapering Elemental Oscillating Microbalance with Filter Dynamics Measurement System (TEOM-FDMS) instruments, giving a slope of 0.72 and 0.37 respectively.
+Fine Dust Aerosol Spectrometer (FIDAS, Palas ®) and the Tapering Elemental Oscillating Microbalance with Filter Dynamics Measurement System (TEOM-FDMS) instruments, giving a slope of 0.72 and 0.37, respectively.
 In comparison the NR-PM1 + BC mass concentration measured from the SIRTA instrument compares better with slope values of 1.08 and 0.56 respectively for the FIDAS and TEOM-FDMS instruments (Figure 2.2b).

 Figure 2.2.
-Comparison of a) Robust Median NR-PM1 + BC mass concentration and b) SIRTA NR-PM1 + BC mass concentrations with those of the FIDAS and TEOM PM1 mass concentration.
+Comparison of a) Robust Median NR-PM1 +BC mass concentration and b) SIRTA NR-PM1 + BC mass concentrations with those of the FIDAS and TEOM PM1 mass concentration.

 For this reason, comparison with the SIRTA instrument seems to be more representative of the NR-PM1 than the robust median of ACSM instruments.
-The CSIC measured mass concentrations underestimated those measured by SIRTA (NR-PM1) mass concentrations.
+The EERC measured mass concentrations underestimated those from both SIRTA and the FIDAS instrument.

 Figure 2.3.
-Comparison of CSIC NR-PM1+ BC mass concentration with the a) SIRTA NR-PM1 + BC mass concentrations and b) with PM1 mass concentration from FIDAS and TEOM PM1 mass concentration.
+Comparison of EERC NR-PM1+ BC with the a) SIRTA NR-PM1 + BC mass concentrations and b) with PM1 mass concentration from FIDAS and TEOM PM1 mass concentration.